Code of Conduct

-- Dive, backflip or bomb into the water (diving is permitted in the Aquanation dive pool). (clarify or reference diving rules, policy)
+- Dive, back flip or bomb into the water (diving is permitted in the Aquanation dive pool).

 - Bring glass or ceramic items into the aquatic areas.

-While in the venue, Aquatic users must adhere to the following guidelines
+While in the venue, Aquatic users should adhere to the following guidelines

-It is our expectation that all children attending a Maroondah Leisure Aquatic Education program abide by the Watch around Water (WAW) policy for the venue.
+It is our expectation that all children attending a Maroondah Leisure Learn to Swim program abide by the watch around water policy.
 Whilst the parent/carer transfers the duty of care of the child to the teacher, it is also our expectation that the parent/guardian is fully available during the lesson time.

 This serves 2 purposes - firstly to educate the parent on appropriate supervision within our facilities, and secondly to ensure child safety is foremost at all times.